Check out my Frequently Asked Questions!

 No, Mina completed three quests.
 Hansel and Gretel, Red Riding Hood and…….?
 Guess.
 My intention was to make you want to pick up the Grimm Fairy Tale books and try to find the third story she completed.
 Also by finding the correct story, you would get hints as to what the Grimoire really is, so I didn’t want to actually name the tale.
 It is not one of the most popular tales, but it is one of the tales listed on Wikipedia.
 That is all the hints I will give you.
 Want to find it?
 Click here.

-If I send you my Story will you read it?
+If I send you my story will you read it and/ or coach me on how to self publish?

 Do you give out ARC’s?
 Advance Reading Copies for Reviews.